orblivion/lbry-wallet-sync-draft/spec/sync.md

     style m fill:#9f9
 ```

-NOTE: If the merge of c-1 and c-2 requires user interaction, that interaction will need to be repeated when merging c-1 c-2 and c-3.
+If the merge of c-1 and c-2 requires user interaction, that interaction will need to be repeated when merging c-1 c-2 and c-3.
 This is a trade off of user convenience for simplicity in design, but this is expected to be a rare case.

-It may be possible to save some sort of intermediate state to avoid the repetition if this becomes a problem.
+NOTE: If this becomes a big usability problem, perhaps it would be possible to save some sort of intermediate state from the first merge attempt to avoid doing it the second time.

 # Dishonest Server - Altered Wallet

-Devices will notice if the server tampers with a walletState because the signature will fail.
+Devices will notice if the server tampers with a walletState (including changing metadata such as the Sequence number) because the signature will fail.
 If a device receives a tampered walletState from the server, it will enter Error Recovery Mode.

 ```mermaid
   sequenceDiagram